by Kara Kimbrough

 Use tomato sauce instead of chili tomatoes, so you won’t have seeds in your chili.

 Spiciness should be distributed throughout the mouth when enjoying a bowl of chili.
 This is achieved by using a range of chilies and peppers that can include ground black pepper and white pepper, jalapeno powder and hot sauce.
 Use paprika to adjust color.

 For a special touch, add a drop of apple juice, honey or a dash of brown sugar.

-Besides chili clichés, I heard many comments about the need for a side of hot cornbread to complete a bowl of simmering chili.
-I received a folder of chili recipes, but the most valuable tip of the day combined award-winning chili with hot, moist cornbread on top.
-After trying it, I’m giving One Skillet Chili and Cornbread Combo a blue ribbon.
+Experts also agree on the need for a side of hot cornbread to complete a bowl of simmering chili.
+What about a recipe that creates both in one dish?
+(After trying it, I’m giving One Skillet Chili and Cornbread Combo a blue ribbon.)

 1 tablespoon olive oil

 1-1/2 pounds beef chuck, cut into small cubes

 3/4 cup fine cornmeal, plus 1 extra tablespoon